benowe1717/qualys-qsc/README.md

 There are two switches that are necessary to know:
 1. `-c/--create`: This will taken the given `users.txt` file and create a user for each record in the CSV
 2. `-a/--create-and-tag`: This will take the given `users.txt` file, create a user for each record in the CSV, create an asset tag using each user's username as the name, then apply the asset tag to the appropriate user, and apply the asset tag to a given asset/host
+3. `-r/--reset-password`: This will ask for a set of usernames (or a single username) and reset the password of that user

 NOTE: Please ensure that each email address is on a separate line, one email address per line!